Why Fairtrade Certified Cotton Matters

 Cotton is one of the oldest commodities in the world with roots dating back to 6000 BC, and currently one of the most traded, alongside cocoa and coffee.
 You probably have some on right now, while you are eating your chocolate and drinking your coffee!
 And much like the cocoa and chocolate industries, cotton can be volatile and unpredictable, whether it be caused by global price drops, climate events or speculative trading practices.

-Origanami is only interested in using cotton that is of the best quality and fair to both our consumers and farmer producers, for the whole is greater than the assembled parts.
+Origanami is about using cotton that is only of the best quality, organic and Non-GMO, at a fair cost to our farmer producers and for a fair price to our customers; for the whole is greater than the parts.
+Fairtrade Certified Cotton ensures fiber of the highest quality.
 Products, like ours, carrying the Fairtrade Mark meet Fairtrade International’s rigorous social, environmental, and economic standards.

 The Fairtrade system secures better working conditions and better terms of trade for nearly 2 million farmers and workers worldwide.
 Fairtrade farmers are protected by the Fairtrade Minimum Price, which creates a safety net for farmers.
 When the global market for cotton drops and buyers rush to get a cheap deal, Fairtrade farmers are still protected with their agreed upon, above market price.

 Beyond a fair price, Fairtrade Premium is paid to the cooperatives who democratically vote on how they would like to invest funds back into their community, like investment in equipment and community resources; whether it be a water well, a grain mill, school supplies or health clinics.

 Fairtrade supplies the proactive tools, training and practices for farmers and the community to run smart, successful and sustainable businesses, as well as championing women’s rights.